Altuve hits three home runs as Astros crush Red Sox in ALDS opener

 Sale never got into a rhythm and was chased after walking Josh Reddick with no outs in the sixth.
 The left-hander was tagged for nine hits and matched a season high for most runs allowed.

+"Anytime he mislocated, particularly in the middle of the plate, they made him pay for it ...
+And then his slider was hit and miss today," manager John Farrell said.
+"Some were flat, some had good depth, but the inconsistency to the location pitch to pitch is a difference in this one against a team that makes you pay."

-After fanning 308 in the regular season, he struck out six.
+After fanning 308 in the regular season, Sale struck out six.
 But he allowed three homers and three doubles, marking just the second time in his career that he's given up six extra-base hits.

+"Never really gave my team a chance to win.
+Put them in a hole early," Sale said.
+"They fought back and they fought back hard and I gave it right back to them.
+It happens (but a) terrible time for it to happen."

 Verlander, a playoff veteran who was starting his 17th post-season game, yielded six hits, struck out three and walked two to help the Astros take the early lead in the series.